kellyyfoo/was-appmod/docs/index.md

 <h3 style="color:green">Application Management</h3>
-- **Monitor the applications** easily using various dashboards available as part of IBM Cloud Pak for Applications.
+- **Monitor the applications** easily using various dashboards such as Kibana and Grafana.
 Identify potential problems using logging dashboards.
 Get insights into the performance of your applications using metrics dashboards.
 Perform Day-2 operations, such as gathering traces and dumps, to debug potential issues easily using Open Liberty Operator.

 <h3 style="color:green">Devops Modernization</h3>

-- **Continuous Integration and Countinuous Deployment (CI/CD)** of applications is critical for repeatable and reliable deployments.
-Modern devops technologies such as Tekton and Argo CD are designed for Kubernetes (OSCP) and provide the CI/CD capabilites, and fully integrated and supported in OSCP vis Kuberntes Operators.
+- **Continuous Integration and Continuous Deployment (CI/CD)** of applications is critical for repeatable and reliable deployments.
+Modern devops technologies such as Tekton and Argo CD are designed for Kubernetes (OSCP) and provide the CI/CD capabilities, and fully integrated and supported in OSCP via Kubernetes Operators.

 <h1 style="color:green">Hands-on Workshop</h1>